JuozasVainauskas/Price-comparison-engine/README.md

 ## About the project
 Text to be added
 ## Initial goal <!-- this point here is temporarily -->
-Create a program/website/app which takes the data of the prices from different shopping websites and provides a comparison
+Create a program/website/app which takes the data of the prices from different shopping websites and provides a comparison in a visual manner